nats-io/nats-site/content/documentation/server/gnatsd-slow-consumers.md

 ### Client Configuration

-Most officially supported clients have an internal buffer of pending messages and will notify your application through the connection asynchronous error callback if a local subscription is not catching up.
-Receiving an error locally does not necessarily mean that the server will have identified a client as a slow consumer.
+Most officially supported clients have an internal buffer of pending messages and will notify your application through an asynchronous error callback if a local subscription is not catching up.
+Receiving an error locally does not necessarily mean that the server will have identified a subscription as a slow consumer.

 This buffer can be configured through setting the pending limits after a subscription has been created: